Handloggers Half Marathon

 Trail runs nearby

-The Dirty Duo returns in 2026 to North Vancouver's rugged trails.
-Choose from distances like a 15K, 25K, 35K, or a 15K relay.
-The event supports North Shore Rescue and takes place on March 21st.
+Dirty Duo returns to North Vancouver's Inter River Bike Park for a rugged trail running experience.
+Choose from 15K, 25K, or 35K solo runs, or team up for a 15K relay.
+The event supports North Shore Rescue.

 The first race in the 5 Peaks BC series unfolds in the scenic Alice Lake Provincial Park near Squamish.
 Runners can choose between a 9.1 km or 12.5 km route, both circling a network of four beautiful lakes.
 A non-competitive hiking division..